1216517407/Plant_monitor/README.md

 - DHT from Adafruit ( [Official Document](https://github.com/Khuuxuanngoc/DHT-sensor-library) )
 - DHT_U from Adafruit ( [Official Document](https://github.com/Khuuxuanngoc/DHT-sensor-library) )

+### 1.3 Plant

+Since you're going to make a plant monitor, plants are definitely essential!

+I used tulips for my monitoring.
+Tulips are dormant in summer, and in the autumn or winter they take root and sprout new shoots, but do not come out of the soil.
+After a cold winter, they begin to stretch and grow to form stems and leaves in early February of the following year (at temperatures above 5°C) and flower in March-April.
+Tulips are long day flowers and prefer a sunny environment.
+Adequate light helps the plant to photosynthesise, which promotes growth and flowering.
+In addition, they are temperature-sensitive, with a suitable growing temperature of 15-20°C. In caring for tulips, you need to provide the plant with proper moisture and keep the soil in a moist state.

 ## 2. Files and Usage